Evaluates2/optimal-crud-mongo/README.md

 ## Goals of This Project

-This project is meant to be a production-ready REST API backend that exposes CRUD operations on a MongoDB collection.
+This is meant to be the most __efficient__, __scalable__, and __fast__ production-ready serverless REST API backend which provides CRUD operations for a MongoDB collection!!

-It it meant to be optimized for:
+It is meant to be optimized for:

 ### ⚡ Execution Speed
 Written in Rust with most optimized compiler settings and zero "virtual machine bloat" that exists with languages such as python, node, or go.